Atindra28/Fitness-and-Well-Being/README.md

 <h1 align="center">
-Shape Up App
+Fitness and Well-being
 </h1>
 <p align="center">
 MongoDB, Expressjs, React/Redux, Nodejs
 </p>

-Shape-Up is an easy-to-use fitness tracking web application.
+Fitness and Well-being is an easy-to-use fitness tracking web application.
 Its main goal is to assist users in their wellness journey, providing tools and features to help them achieve their fitness goals.

 Your journey to wellness starts here!

-# Team Members
-- Muhamad Miguel Emmara
-- Travis Ogle
-- Sungwoo Cho
-- Ghokkul Muhunthan
+Developed by Atindra Dubey

 ## Prerequisites